 We believe that our success as a global industry leader in the Freight Forwarding and Contract Logistics industries has been driven by how we approach our customers and the quality of our execution.
 CEVA has been recognized by its customers as a worldwide leader in Contract Logistics services.
-For example, CEVA was recently recognized as Top Supplier by Ford Motor and recently received the Best Quality Logistics Service Award in the Manufacture Logistics from Huawei Technologies, and the Best Logistics Partner from ZTE, among other distinctions.
-We believe we have several competitive strengths which make us well-positioned for future growth:
+For example, CEVA was recently recognized as a Supplier of the Year by General Motors in 2014 (the first time in its history that a logistics provider received this distinction) and recently received the Global Partner award from Huawei, and the BAE Systems MAI (Military Air & Information) "2014 Supplier Relationship Award," among other distinctions We believe we have several competitive strengths which make us well-positioned for future growth:

 Integrated global network with end-to-end solutions portfolio.
 CEVA offers one-stop, integrated, end-to-end Freight Forwarding and Contract Logistics solutions to customers across multiple geographies.
-We provide mission critical supply chain services for the world's largest and most highly sophisticated companies as well as medium and small enterprises.
+We provide mission critical supply chain services for the world's largest and highly sophisticated companies as well as medium and small enterprises.
 Our integrated model gives us an ability to cross-sell to our existing clients and leads to higher customer retention rates.
-We are a one-stop provider of both Contract Logistics and Freight Management services with a leading position across both product segments according to data published by TI, and have integrated solutions to meet all of our customers' supply chain needs.
+We are a one-stop provider of both Contract Logistics and Freight Management services with a top-10 position across both product segments according to data published by TI, and have solutions to meet all of our customers' supply chain needs.
 We service our largest customers (Century accounts) through a single point of contact that can offer both Contract Logistics and Freight Management solutions.

 Asset-light business model.
-Our operational flexibility, driven by our asset-light strategy enables us to quickly scale our operations in order to address the needs of our customers, adapt to changing industry conditions and environments while generating superior returns and supporting free cash flow generation.
-CEVA's net capital expenditures were low at approximately 1.3% of revenue for the year ended 31 December 2015 and approximately 1.1% of revenues for the year ended 31 December 2016.
+Our asset-light strategy enables us to quickly scale our operations in order to adapt to changing industry conditions and environments and also supports free cash flow generation.
+The operational flexibility created by our asset-light strategy, coupled with our extensive global network, enhances our ability to satisfy the international supply chain needs of our customers.
+CEVA's business model ensures a high degree of flexibility to quickly address customers' needs while generating superior returns.
+CEVA's net capital expenditures were low at approximately 0.8% of revenue for the year ended 31 December 2014 and approximately 1.3% of revenues for the year ended 31 December 2015.

-Customer-centric approach leading to a strong, diversified and loyal customer base.
+Customer-centric approach.
 We are highly focused on developing and maintaining an intimate and thorough understanding of our customers.
 This requires us to be familiar with customer organizations, cultures, sourcing logistics, production processes and product distribution needs.
 Our focus is not only on our customers, but also on their operating environments, which includes end customers, suppliers, environmental constraints and other factors.
 We believe that this focus based approach enables us to anticipate our customer's needs and offer the right solutions to their problems.